Segfault with non-interacting atoms with Verlet scheme

 With one non-interacting atom the chance that something goes wrong is around (REAL_MAX^(-1/12))^3 * number-density of the other atoms.
 In your case this would result in something around 10^-8.
 So you should be able to run for a reasonable amount of time.

-#11 Updated by Semen Yesylevskyy about 4 years ago
+#11 Updated by Semen Yesylevskyy over 4 years ago

 No, unfortunately we can't use walls since our semi-transparent wall is of complex shape and we want to change its form during the simulation, which means that there is no alternative to atoms.
 This setup works nicely for group cutoffs and it would be very unfortunate if switch to Verlet will kill this possibility forever.
 We are using around 2000 dummies, so it will crash for sure.